lichy2004/GazeVLA/README.md

 ### 🧪 Evaluation

 You need to first download the official [LFA](https://github.com/Soltanilara/giava.git) repository, make some modifications.
+We will open-source this part of the code in the future.

 ## TODO

 The following features are planned for future implementation:

-- [√] Training code.
+- [x] Training code.
 - [ ] Pre-trained model checkpoints.
 - [ ] Evaluation scripts.